chinmayee-cj/chinmayee-cj/README.md

 ## 📌 Fun Fact

 > I once debugged a React error for 3 hours...
-> and it turned out to be a missing semicolon 😅
-> How is it always the semicolon or the file name!
+>  😅How is it always the semicolon or the file name!
 ---

 ⭐ *Thanks for stopping by!
 Drop a ⭐ on my repositories if they helped you.
 Let's build amazing things together!*